Lake Louise Ice Skating: Everything You Need to Know

 Ice Skating on Lake Louise is Free

 Yes, ice skating on Lake Louise, one of the most beautiful places in the world, is entirely free.
 (Besides the price of a national park pass).
-There’s no charge to skate here, but if you need to rent ice skates, you can easily do so at the Fairmont or Wilson Sports in Lake Louise Village.
+There’s no charge to skate here.
+However, if you need to rent ice skates, you can easily do so at the Fairmont or Wilson Sports in Lake Louise Village.

-You’re likely going to get chilly if you are out for some time, so bring a warm drink canister with you with some hot cocoa powder to save money.
+You’re likely to get chilly if you are out for a while, so bring a warm drink canister with hot cocoa powder to save money.
 Alternatively, plan to have hot chocolate inside the Chateau.

 Admire The Ice Carvings